-Table 88: show power inline status - display description
+Table 86: show power inline status - display description

-Field Description Compatible Mode Shows if the switch detects and provides power to powered devices that were designed prior to the IEEE 802.3af PoE standard (see power inline compatible) Maximum Allocation Shows if the maximum power allocation is based on device class or user configuration (see power inline maximum allocation) Interface The PoE port Admin The administrative power mode set on the port (see power inline) Time Range The time range during which power is supplied (see time-range) Oper The current operating power status (displays on or off).
-Note that if power is turned off due to an overload, administrative status will still display enabled.
+Field Description Compatible Mode Shows if the switch detects and provides power to powered devices that were designed prior to the IEEE 802.3af PoE standard (see power inline compatible) Interface The PoE port Admin The administrative power mode set on the port (see power inline) Time Range The time range during which power is supplied (see time-range) Oper The current operating power status (displays on or off).
+Note that if power is turned off due to an overload, administative status will still display enabled.
 Class Shows the maximum power allocation class if defined by the global configuration command power mainpower maximum allocation.
 Class information is shown only when Oper = On.
-Max Power The maximum power allocated to this port (see power inline maximum allocation)

-Field Description Used Power The current power consumption on the port in milliwatts Priority The port's power priority setting (see power inline priority)
+Field Description Max Power The maximum power allocated to this port (see power inline maximum allocation) Used Power The current power consumption on the port in milliwatts Priority The port's power priority setting (see power inline priority)

-Table 88: show power inline status - display description (Continued)
+Table 86: show power inline status - display description (Continued)